seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   number — and no rule here has ever said where they come from.
-Two objects are already in hand and no third is needed: the 90-day extremes carried in `btc`, and the price at which `marketRegime` stops returning the mode it returned this run, obtained by inverting that function on the same object — the run holds today's price and the fourteen-day return, so the price that brings `eff` to `EFF_TREND` is DETERMINED rather than chosen.
-That is the level the Boss needs, because it is the price at which the side this answer publishes stops being admitted. **Nothing here is read off a chart, off the web or off a round number** (§5), and the inversion is the technique §4 already uses to find a `СОЗРЕВАЕТ` trigger. **Measured 04.09, second run:** the appendix documented every setup level to six digits across sixteen numbered sections, and the three BTC levels governing all of them
+Two objects are already in hand and no third is needed: the 90-day extremes carried in `btc`, and the price at which `marketRegime` stops returning the mode it returned this run, obtained by inverting that function on the same object — the run holds the frozen price and the fourteen-day return re-expressed at it (the regime paragraph below), so the price that brings `eff` to `EFF_TREND` is DETERMINED rather than chosen.
+That is the level the Boss needs, because it is the price at which the side this answer publishes stops being the main tier. **Nothing here is read off a chart, off the web or off a round number** (§5), and the inversion is the technique §4 already uses to find a `СОЗРЕВАЕТ` trigger. **Measured 04.09, second run:** the appendix documented every setup level to six digits across sixteen numbered sections, and the three BTC levels governing all of them